 When glass is tempered it becomes four to five times stronger than the non-tempered annealed glass listed in Mohs hardness scale.
 Tempering does not make the glass harder – just stronger.
 Bulletproof and bomb (blast) resistant glass is made with tempered glass.
 Solar Roadway® Panels are manufactured in a similar manner.
 Tempered glass is less likely to experience a thermal break.

 One of the many technical specs required for SR panels is for a glass surface textured to provide the same or greater traction than current asphalt roads offer (at a minimum) – even in the rain.
 A variety of textures were tested with a British Pendulum Skid Resistance Tester.
 Some did not provide enough traction, and one had such an aggressive texture it broke off a piece of the tester.
 The SR2 texture used was a midrange texture.
 The final testing results showed the texture was sufficient to stop a vehicle going 80mph (129kph) on a wet surface in the required distance.
 The test results apply to motorcycles and bicycles as well.
 New textures will be tested, and the long term goal is to have a whole catalog of textures available to perfectly match each application.
 For example, highways will require the most robust texture.
 Applications that are primarily used by pedestrians such as sidewalks and plazas will want a less aggressive texture.
+For our current SR4 panels, we are using a texture that was designed for pool decks – for wet, bare feet.
+It’s working well at our pedestrian pilot site.

 Longevity and Durability